 Solar Power in Birmingham

 The former, very-popular Feed-in Tariff (FiT) scheme sparked a wave of investment in small generating equipment, with a significant impact in terms of solar panel installations.
-This combined with the considerable drop in prices of solar systems has lead to an increasing popularity of domestic solar panel installations.
+This combined with the considerable drop in prices of solar panels has lead to an increasing popularity of domestic solar panel installations.
 The SEAP expects that 8,000 Birmingham homes will have retrofit PV systems installed by 2020.
 Nonetheless, bear in mind that the government decided to retire the FiT in March 2019.

 In 2004, a large solar PV array was installed at the Alexander Stadium in Birmingham.
 This system is, in fact, one of the largest solar PV schemes in the UK.
 Moreover, the Summerfield Eco Neighbourhood was another early example of large-scale roll out of solar electric panels.

 Regarding solar thermal systems, the potential for such technology is thought to be relatively low in Birmingham.
 The city's row of terraced housing often uses a combination of gas boilers with electric showers with no hot water storage.
 Solar thermal panels tend not to be used with these types of systems.

 How Much Do Solar Panels Cost in Birmingham?
 Can I Get Free Solar Panels?